 When attorney Alisa Coe of Earthjustice's Florida office received a call from one of the residents describing the problems, she could hardly believe what she was hearing.
 A visit to the neighborhood confirmed it all.

 The town, about two hours south of Atlanta, is divided by railroad tracks and segregated by race.
 The whites live on the south side of the tracks and the blacks live on the north side.
-Rochelle made national news this spring after high school students organized the firstever integrated prom.
-The city has updated its sewer pipes on the south side—where whites live—but not on the north side, where blacks live.
+Rochelle made national news this spring after high school students organized the first-ever integrated prom.
+The city has failed to maintain and repair sewage pipes on the African-American side of town.